 Tranquillity, luxury and friendly Berber hospitality in the middle of the desert…

 The desert is a magical place.
 Tranquillity, clear skies, bright stars, shimmering vistas, intense colours, huge dunes and magical experiences.
-This can all be enjoyed in comfort at Erg Chigaga Luxury Desert Camp, either at the main camp or at one of the two private camps.
+This can all be enjoyed in comfort at Erg Chigaga Luxury Desert Camp, either at the main camp or at our stunning private camp.

-For those seeking privacy or a slightly more intimate environment, we have a smaller private camp situated approximately one hour by foot or camel from the main camp.
+For those seeking privacy or a slightly more intimate environment, we have a smaller private camp situated approximately one hour by foot or camel from the main camp (or a 10-minute drive).
 Our delightful private camp has four en-suite tents and consists of chill-out lounges and hammocks and is nestled in the dunes.
 The camp can only be booked for exclusive hire.

-Your stay at the camp can be organised in 3 ways:
+Your stay at either camp can be organised in 3 ways:

 - First, where we also arrange the transportation and if required accommodation en route to the camp.